the-maux/Recon4Poor/Readme.md

 #### Usage with from GithubActions
     - Fork the project
-    - Go to the project Settings and set the varriables (TARGET, DEPTH & GMAIL_TOKEN)
+    - Go to the project settings and set the varriables (TARGET, DEPTH & GMAIL_TOKEN)
-    - Run the actions :)
+    - Run the actions (or push a commit with a message start with "SCAN" :)

 #### Local usage:
 Result will be in results.txt